 - “ligament laxity in the sacroiliac joint is the number one reason for ‘Sciatica’, or pain radiating down the side of the leg, and is one of the most common reasons for chronic low back pain.”10

-Our clinical experience has been that if we treat back pain with Prolotherapy, administering injections into the lumbar and SI ligament attachments that exhibit tenderness, the pain and referred pain diminishes, even when MRI’s showed disc abnormalities.
+Doctors have seen in their our clinical experience that treating back pain with Prolotherapy, administering injections into the lumbar and SI ligament attachments that exhibit tenderness, the pain and referred pain diminishes, even when MRI’s showed disc abnormalities.
 The injections are not given near the discs yet the back pain is completely healed.

 Platelet Rich Plasma and Prolotherapy Injections a non-surgical alternative for SI pain and long-term results